 We’ve covered just about everything you need to know to get started in the world of Instagram shopping.

 Just start by taking the first steps to be an approved retailer with Instagram, and then you can begin creating awesome posts with tagged products for easier Instagram shopping for your followers!

 And remember to track, measure, and learn from all your shoppable posts so you can always grow and improve your strategy for the future.

 Ready to drive traffic and track sales from Instagram?
-Start using Linkin.bio today for just $19/month!
+Start using Linkin.bio today — it’s free!